xyflow/react-flow-docs/docs/quickstart.md

 ---
-title: Installation
+title: Quickstart
-description: Here's how to install the React Flow package using npm (as reactflow), and how to include it in your own project
+description: For folks who want to get React Flow up and running fast and figure out the details later, this is the guide for you.
-sidebar_position: 1
+sidebar_position: 2
 ---

-Before you can start to use React Flow you need to install [`reactflow`](https://www.npmjs.com/package/reactflow).
-It's published on npm and installable via:
+For folks who want to get React Flow up and running fast and figure out the details later, this is the guide for you.

+## Installation

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';